The best video doorbells for 2023

 .

 Clocking in at less than $50, the Wyze Video Doorbell v2 is an incredible deal.
-It offers 2K video capture, , and a generous 166.8-degree field-of-view that allows you to see packages at your doorstep without putting tall guests out of the frame.
+It offers 2K video capture, two-way talk, and a generous 166.8-degree field-of-view that allows you to see packages at your doorstep without putting tall guests out of the frame.

 One of its most unique features is a built-in microSD card slot that allows you to store footage locally.
 That makes this product incredibly budget-friendly, as you won’t need to opt for a monthly subscription that offers access to cloud history.
 You can use a card up to 256GB, and if you don’t want to shop for your own card, you can bundle in a 128GB card for an extra $15.